Creating Motion Graphics templates in Adobe After Effects

 As a follow up to What the Heck is a .mogrt?!, we’ve written a short how-to to get you started on creating Motion Graphics templates (.mogrt files) from your After Effects compositions for flexible use in Premiere Pro.

 The new .mogrt file type is perfect for allowing motion designers to share motion graphics and titles while retaining stylistic control of your lower-third titles, brand identities, and other animated elements.
-Editors can modify the Motion Graphics templates within Adobe Premiere Pro CC’s Essential Graphics panel by adjusting the properties that you as the designer choose to be customizable.
+Editors can modify the Motion Graphics templates within Adobe Premiere Pro CC’s Essential Graphics panel by adjusting the properties that you as the designer choose to be customisable.

-If you’re someone who is working between After Effects and Premiere, Motion Graphics templates allow you to take the parameters you’re tweaking the most often during editorial and templatize them so that you can quickly update them in the context of a video project, without having to jump back and forth between both applications.
+If you’re someone who is working between After Effects and Premiere, Motion Graphics templates allow you to take the parameters you’re tweaking the most often during editorial and templatise them so that you can quickly update them in the context of a video project, without having to jump back and forth between both applications.

 We’ve also found that the Essential Graphics panel in After Effects just all by itself is kind of a sweet life hack.
 If you’re working in a super complicated comp, you can think of the new Essential Graphics workspace as a control surface that lets you uplevel the things you’re changing the most within your comp, so that you don’t have to dig around in your timeline to make adjustments.
 BAM!